 The Scheme provides death and disability benefits to its defined contribution members.
 Premiums are deducted from insured members' accounts and are paid into a dedicated insurance reserve in order to meet claims as they arise.
-The Scheme ultimately self-insures this risk as the Board believes it is appropriate given the Scheme's present membership and reserve levels.
+The Scheme ultimately self-insures this risk as it is appropriate given the Scheme's present membership and reserve levels.
 The table below outlines the net results of the Scheme's insurance activities during the year:

-Insurance activities
+- Insurance activities

-• 2022 2021 \$000 \$000 Insurance contract revenue 52 787 49 214 Insurance contract claims expenses (45 080) (42968) Decrease/(Increase) in insurance liabilities (1 034) 1 354 Net result from insurance activities 6 673 7 600
+This is time to the control of the c 2023 \$000 2022 \$000 Insurance contract revenue 57 246 52 787 Insurance contract claims expenses (50 295) $(45\ 080)$ Decrease/(Increase) in insurance liabilities (10588) $(1\ 034)$ Net result from insurance activities (3 637) 6 673